Understand your company's position and learn more about the options available

 Solvency Test as Defined by the Insolvency Act 1986

-Remember, insolvency is not always considered permanent but it is important to recognise the signs of an insolvent company.
+Remember, insolvency is not always considered permanent but it is important to recognise the signs of a company which is insolvent or is approaching a state of insolvency.
 According to the Insolvency Act 1986, insolvency can be identified by answering the following questions:

 If the answer to those questions is yes, then it is reasonable to consider your company could be insolvent.
 If in doubt seek advice.
-Nonetheless, it may be a temporary problem brought about by customers not paying their invoices on time or perhaps the inability to get orders fulfilled for any number of reasons.
-The point to remember in all this is that insolvency is serious, and as director you have a legal obligation to put the interests of your creditors first once you realise your company is insolvent.
+Insolvency is serious, and as director you have a legal obligation to put the interests of your creditors first once you realise your company is in this position.

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.